LABSYSTEM™ PRO with CLEARSIGN-CLEARSIGN II

 If any lead wire is removed from the 12 Lead ECG cable, the HPCS shorting plug should be inserted into the open socket to avoid potential patient shock hazard.

 To avoid stimulation at an undesired pacing site, always be sure the Stim Setup is appropriate before stimulating.
 Stim Setup, including the stimulator connection settings, is stored with Amplifier Configuration information.
 Selecting a new Channel Setup could result in a change to the current stimulator pacing site(s).
 DO NOT stimulate the patient until confirming that the changes to Stim Setup are appropriate.

-If there is a discrepancy between the data displayed by the LABSYSTEM™ PRO computer and the data displayed by the RF Generator, always use the RF Generator as your primary source of information.
+If there is a discrepancy between the data displayed by the LABSYSTEM™ PRO Computer and the data displayed by the ablation Generator or other connected device providing source data, always use the ablation Generator or other connected device providing source data as your primary source of information.